Home » 12 to 36 hour Layovers » Whale Watching in Newfoundland

 How Early Should You Arrive at Cape Spear for Whale Watching?

-Cape Spear rewards early risers.
-If you want the light, the mood, and the full sense of standing at the edge of North America, arriving about 45 minutes before sunrise is worth it.
-That blue-hour window gives the cliffs, water, and sky a softness that disappears once the day fully opens up.
-Even when whales do not immediately appear, Cape Spear still gives you something important: perspective.
-It reminds you how small you are and how much of this experience depends on patience.
+If you want the mood, the softer light, and the feeling of standing right at the edge of North America, arriving about 45 minutes before sunrise is worth it.
+Even when no whale appears right away, Cape Spear gives you something else that matters: perspective.
+It reminds you how small you are, and how much of this experience depends on patience rather than control.

 Are Boat Tours or Shore Viewing Better in Newfoundland?